quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part11_7.5_Comparison.md

 ---

 #### Outside Arrival Rates - Open Networks
 Background context: The text discusses how the asymptotic bounds for closed networks do not directly apply to open networks.
 In an open network, jobs arrive from outside and can leave at any time after service completion.
-The main difference is that the utilization \(X\) (the fraction of time a device is busy) in an open network is constrained by both its processing capacity and the arrival rate.
+The main difference is that the utilization $X$(the fraction of time a device is busy) in an open network is constrained by both its processing capacity and the arrival rate.

 :p What are the limitations when applying closed network asymptotic bounds to open networks?
 ??x
-In open networks, the asymptotic bounds derived for closed networks do not directly apply because the utilization \(X\) in an open systems is bounded by \(\frac{1}{D_{\text{max}}}\), where \(D_{\text{max}}\) is the maximum service time.
+In open networks, the asymptotic bounds derived for closed networks do not directly apply because the utilization $X $ in an open systems is bounded by$\frac{1}{D_{\text{max}}}$, where $ D_{\text{max}}$ is the maximum service time.
 This means that even if a device has high processing capacity, its actual utilization will be limited by the incoming job rate and not necessarily reach the asymptotic bound derived for closed networks.

 For example, in an open network with average service times:
-- If jobs require 3 seconds on average to complete, \(D_{\text{max}} = 3\) seconds.
+- If jobs require 3 seconds on average to complete,$D_{\text{max}} = 3$ seconds.
-- Thus, the maximum utilization \(X \leq \frac{1}{3}\), regardless of the arrival rate or processing speed.
+- Thus, the maximum utilization $X \leq \frac{1}{3}$, regardless of the arrival rate or processing speed.

 This limitation means that bounds derived for closed networks may not accurately predict performance in open systems unless the outside arrival rate is high enough to bring the system close to its asymptotic regime.